wix-incubator/react-native-repackager/README.md

 # react-native-repackager
-Custom extensions for react-native packager
+Adding support for custom extension's files for react-native packager

 `react-native-repackager` is a [React Native](https://facebook.github.io/react-native/) npm extension package which provide you an easy way to add files with custom extensions and to use them to override the original file while running RN packager with special parameter.